-The African continent will be severely affected by climate change impacts.
-Among the major risks are scarcity of water, food and energy caused by temperature rise and extreme weather events, such as storms, floods and droughts.
-These impacts have the potential to undermine development and undo progress made in reducing poverty, attaining Millennium Development Goals, and improving the socio-economic well-being of broad sectors of the population.
-In regions where scarce resources meet natural stresses and socio-economic cleavages, climate change can act as a multiplier of existing threats to international peace and security.
+Severe impacts as a result of climate change are expected on the African continent.
+Among the major risks are the scarcity of water, food and energy caused by temperature rise, as well as extreme weather events, such as storms, floods and droughts.
+These impacts have the potential to undermine development and undo progress made in reducing poverty, in attaining the Millennium Development Goals, and in improving the socio-economic wellbeing of broad sectors of the population.

-To better understand the linkages between climate change, resources and conflict in the African context and to develop targeted strategies for preventive action and diplomacy, the Federal Foreign Office and adelphi partnered with specialised local institutions to engage key stakeholders from the government, academia and civil society.
-Africa is one of the current focus regions.
+To better understand the linkages between climate change, resources and conflict in the African context, as well as to develop targeted strategies for preventive action and diplomacy, the Federal Foreign Office and adelphi partnered with specialised local institutions to engage key stakeholders from the government, academia and civil society.